Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 index.html(83,12) warning [undefined-elements] - The element iron-collapse is not defined
 ```

 This means that on line 83 of `index.html` there's an `<iron-collapse>` tag, but the linter can't find the definition of the `iron-collapse` custom element.
-This probably means that there's a missing HTML import in `index.html`, but if we wanted to ignore this warning, we'd add `"undefined-elements"` to the `"ignoreWarnings"` array in `polymer.json`.
+This probably means that there's a missing HTML import in `index.html`.
+To ignore this warning, add `undefined-elements` to the `ignoreWarnings` array in `polymer.json`.

 ### `polymer build` {#build}